brimoran/RDataViz/1 General R Tips.md

 # R tips

-This section is not intended to provide a comprehensive primer for R.  Rather it is a collection of the useful tips that the data viz examples use and an opportunity for me to explain why they are used.
+This section is not intended to provide a comprehensive primer for R.  Rather it is a collection of the useful tips that the data viz examples use.
+It is also an opportunity for me to explain why they are used.

 ## Working directory